ipld/team-mgmt/README.md

 Anyone is welcome to join!
 If it’s fine to come if you just want to learn about IPLD.

-The meeting notes are taken on CryptPad: https://cryptpad.fr/code/#/2/code/edit/Qanrbrr64RW756+NIjLeM8xi/
+The meeting notes are taken on HackMD: https://hackmd.io/PjKSfch8QNOY4uNrnrRbDA

 Feel free to add agenda item for the next meeting.